What is a Trainer?

 Training for non-sport activities can have different consequences and include more rigorous checks before those skills are employed: the dog asked to work solo on a large flock of sheep, or give an alert indication on a blind search etc. The greater the consequences of insufficient training the more checks and interim assessment should be in place.

-Sadly this is often completed void when it comes to lifeskills.
+Sadly this is often completely void when it comes to lifeskills.
 The puppy allowed to run loose before any training in the “return to me” call, or expected to walk alongside a busy road before being able to cope with the noise or be able to focus what they are learning.

 Dogs are called to pay the price of the human assumption that because they have lived alongside us for thousands of years we have absorbed the skills of how to teach a dog.
 No we haven’t, in fact I wonder if we are actually drifting further away as social influences block our native understanding of animal behaviour.